Clair1234/Scrapping-List-of-scientific-journals/README.md

 If you are on VS Code run (Ctrl+Alt+N)

 ### Description
-Once you run the project, it will try to go through the [wikepedia page](https://en.wikipedia.org/wiki/List_of_scientific_journals)
+Once you run the project, it will try to go through the [Wikepedia page](https://en.wikipedia.org/wiki/List_of_scientific_journals)
+Two .json files will be as outputs:
+* all_journals.json : which have the hierarchy of journals (here only one level)
+* _all_journals_parsed.json : which have all the information gathered on the Wikipedia page

+To evaluate the program, there is the variable STATISTICS.
+Each page of the [List of Scientific journals](https://en.wikipedia.org/wiki/List_of_scientific_journals) is assumed to have the way of being built in HTML.
+The HTML part used as an anchor of the diferent page is the infoxbox on the right of the page ([See example page](https://en.wikipedia.org/wiki/The_Astronomical_Journal))